Table of Contents

 Addiction is rooted in brain chemistry.
 In fact, one of the leading causes for the development of an addiction is based on the pre-existing mental condition of an individual.
 Often times, an individual who has a diagnosed or undiagnosed mental illness will self-medicate to treat themselves, most commonly using drugs and alcohol.
 There are plenty of external factors that influence the development of an addiction, such as social pressure, curiosity, boredom, and others, but many times, drugs and alcohol are consciously and subconsciously used to mask symptoms of a mental health issue.

 Currently in the United States, roughly 10% of people over the age of 12 have abused an illegal drug in the last month.
 In 2015, drug overdose was the leading cause of accidental death in the U.S., with over 52,000 lethal drug overdoses, opioids being the majority drug used with over 20,000 deaths and heroin with nearly 13,000.
 In 2013, the National Survey on Drug Use and Health found that close to 3 million American adults used an illegal drug for the first time in that year alone.
 Of roughly 44.7 million American adults suffering from a mental illness, more than 8.2 million also suffer from a substance use disorder.
 This means nearly 20%, or 1 in 5 Americans suffering from a mental illness are also struggling with substance abuse.
-Common substances used to self-medicate for mental illness are:

-Known as uppers, stimulants include substances such as adderall, ritalin, cocaine, methamphetamine, and more.
+- Stimulants: Known as uppers, stimulants include substances such as adderall, ritalin, cocaine, methamphetamine, and more.
 These types of substances are used to increase energy, focus, and provide the user with feelings of euphoria.
 These could stem from mental illnesses such ADHD and depression.

-Known as downers, these drugs target the central nervous system, and include drugs such as: valium, xanax, alcohol, ambien, benzos, and more.
+- Depressants: Known as downers, these drugs target the central nervous system, and include drugs such as: valium, xanax, alcohol, ambien, benzos, and more.
 These drugs could be administered by an individual seeking to self-medicate for untreated insomnia, anxiety, or depression.

-Opioids include drugs such as morphine, fentanyl, vicodin, oxycontin, and heroin.
+- Opioids: Opioids include drugs such as morphine, fentanyl, vicodin, oxycontin, and heroin.
 Opioids addictions often form when someone suffers from debilitating physical pain.
 This pain could result from an accident and be treated by a physician, however many people suffer in silence from chronic pain illnesses.

 Correlation Between Mental Illness and Substance Abuse